melissa-nunez/melissa-nunez.github.io/_posts/2019-02-13-valentine.md

 ```

 ### Lyrics
-The API also has a fantastic function that allows you to connect with genius and pull up lyrics for any given song.
+The API also has a fantastic function that allows you to connect with genius and extract lyrics for any given song.
 I used this function to retrieve the lyrics for all of the songs.

 ```r
 genius_lyrics(artist = , song = , info = "all")
 ```

-However, in order for the lyrics to be found, there are some song titles that need to be tweaked prior to using the function.
+However, in order for the lyrics to be found, there are some song titles that needed to be tweaked prior to using the function.
 For example, James Blunt's song "You're Beautiful" includes an apostrophe in the song title.
 When including the apostrophe in the song title, the genius function does not identify which song it is and returns an error.
 Therefore, I had to manually change some of the song titles.
 To identify which song title's needed some editing, I created a function that returns the song lyrics if the song is found and NA if there is an error message, then I looped the function through my set of songs and created a list where each item is either the song lyrics or NA if the lyrics could not be found.

-If needed, this is the code:
+Code is as follows:
 ```r
 get_lyrics <- function(artist, name) {
   tryCatch({lrcs <- genius_lyrics(artist = artist, song = name, info = "simple")[1]}, error=function(e) {lrcs <<- NA})